H0mire/FACETpy/docs/source/Getting Started/full_correction_example.rst

 Finding Triggers
 ----------------
-efore applying AAS, you need to specify which events in your EEG data will be used as triggers.
+Before applying AAS, you need to specify which events in your EEG data will be used as triggers.
 This is done using the `find_triggers` method, which takes an event Regular Expression as an argument.
 The event regex is a Regular Expression that matches the events you want to use as triggers.